-We thought we couldn’t love and admire her anymore, but after ‘that’ speech at the 2018 Golden Globes, it’s no wonder that calls for #Oprah2020 went viral.
+We thought we couldn’t love and admire Oprah more than we do, but after ‘that’ speech at the 2018 Golden Globes, it’s no wonder that calls for #Oprah2020 went viral.
 Media mogul, actress, chat show queen, philanthropist, how long have you got?

 MY QUEEN @oprah!!!!
 That speech got me together! 😭😭😭 Why wouldn’t it?
 Whew.
 Also: all of yall calling for Oprah to run for president are enemies of progress.
 Y’ALL NOT GON STRESS MY AUNTIE.
 YALL DONT DESERVE HER!
 Her and Michelle LaVaughn.
 Nawl!
 I want peace of mind for these women.
 Their work is greater than any office. 💫💫💫 #NoirPixieDust #GoldenGlobes